k-nearest-neighbor/m-school/src/app/post/ai-alignment-and-the-messiah-bias/page.md

 {% callout type="warning" title="The Messiah Bias"%}

-When assessing the extent of X-risk or the shortness of AGI timelines, there is a bias toward making estimates which allow one to play grandiose roles.
-Specifically, the estimator is attracted to such roles as:
+When estimating X-risk or AGI timelines, there is a bias toward making assumptions which allow one to play grandiose roles.
+Specifically, the estimator is attracted to roles like:

-- {% pop %}Possessing knowledge supposedly about the fate of the world{% /pop %}
+- {% pop %}Having "crucial" knowledge about the supposed fate of the world{% /pop %}
-- {% pop %}Being in a position to dictate what people should and shouldn't do{% /pop %}
+- {% pop %}Dictating what people should and shouldn't do{% /pop %}
-- {% pop %}Being in a position to decide who should have access to knowledge and resources{% /pop %}
+- {% pop %}Dictating who should have access to knowledge and resources{% /pop %}
-- {% pop %}Being humanity's savior, in the literal sense{% /pop %}
+- {% pop %}Playing humanity's savior{% /pop %}

 {% /callout %}

 ## Identifying the bias

-When a researcher or organization is making extreme estimates of risk and also moving to realize the positions listed above, it's a strong indication that some bias is present.
+When a researcher or organization is making extreme X-risk estimates and also moving to realize the positions listed above, it's a strong indication that some bias is present.
 We should be asking, "**who benefits?**"

 An irrational bias will be built on poor foundations.
 If a claim of extreme risk isn't properly rationalized, some hand-waving will be encountered when moving to pinpoint certain reasoning for it.
-Reasoning which is hypothetical at best will be presented as certain.
-There will be much use of the **appeal to probability** (i.e., assuming _everything_ which can go wrong, will go wrong), and the conversation will tend to devolve some **circular reasoning** involving an **appeal to authority**:
+Reasoning which is hypothetical at best will often be presented as certain.
+There will be much use of the **appeal to probability** (i.e., assuming _everything_ which can go wrong, will go wrong), and the conversation will often tend to devolve into some **circular reasoning** involving an **appeal to authority**:

 > I know AGI timelines are short because of knowledge only I or people like me have.
 Take my word for it.
 > If you do have advanced knowledge and estimate things differently, you just aren't understanding it as well as I am.